iesnoth/rating-page/interactive-rating-component-main/README-template.md

   Fixed the size and spacing, I think the css is done now.
 All that's left is the javascript/making the buttons do things part.
 The part I know least about lol.
   Changed all the buttons and links to inputs, bc apparently that makes it easier to transfer data, which I have to do to display the right number in the thank you html.
   Tried to use local Storage, something is stopping it.
 Probably need to add an eventListener.
+  Added eventListener, I'm sure it's needed, but I'm not doing it right probably.

 ### Built with